kermitt2/pdfalto/Readme.md

 ## Future work

-- Text like containing block element characters (https://unicode.org/charts/PDF/U2B00.pdf) are used as placeholders for unknown character unicodes, instead of what would be expected when visually inspecting the text.
-The reason for these unsolved character unicode values is that the actual characters are glyphs that are embedded in the PDF document which use free unicode range for embedded fonts, not the right unicode.
-The only way to extract the valid text for those special characters is to use OCR at glyph level .
+- Under `-ocr`, glyphs with no recoverable Unicode are substituted with Private Use Area placeholder codepoints (`U+E000` onward, see the OCR sidecar section above) instead of what would be expected when visually inspecting the text.
+The reason for these unsolved character unicode values is that the actual characters are glyphs embedded in the PDF document which use a free unicode range for embedded fonts, not the right unicode.
+The only way to extract the valid text for those special characters is to use OCR at glyph level, driven by the `ocr-regions.json` sidecar.
 This is our targeted main future enhancement, relying on a custom Deep Learning approach.

 - map special characters in secondary fonts to their expected unicode